Games security, algae take wind out of Qingdao's sails

 By Ian Ransom

-QINGDAO, China (Reuters) - The drafting of thousands of troops to battle a massive algae bloom in Olympic co-host city Qingdao showed China's resolve to hold a successful sailing event at all costs.
+QINGDAO, China (Reuters) - The drafting of thousands of troops to battle a massive algae bloom in Olympic co-host city Qingdao shows China's resolve to hold a successful sailing event, but locals worry the tight security presence will hurt business.

-It also added to an already heavy security presence aimed at safeguarding the Games regatta which locals complain has kept tourists away, hurt business and left a tense atmosphere in a usually bucolic seaside resort.

-As bands of sweaty soldiers, common volunteers and melancholy tourists toiled on beaches to fight the stinking green tide, tourism workers chafed at stricter rules governing visas, an unspoken ban on mass gatherings and pricey hotel rooms.
+A month before the Olympic sailing competition is due to start, the seaside resort's worst ever algae outbreak has compounded the pain felt by the local tourism sector already hurt by stricter rules governing visas, an unspoken ban on mass gatherings and pricey hotel rooms.

 "People here are already talking of a missed Olympic opportunity," said Nigel Edwards, general manager of the four-star Copthorne Hotel, one of Qingdao's six official 2008 Games hotels.